Edificio de Investigación Ada Byron

 Domain of interest and research

 Broad knowledge of trusted execution technologies and security on virtual platforms.
 An important part of my work at NICS lab has been to study embedded hardware security mechanisms (e.g. TPM, SE).
 I have followed its progression over the years and this has allowed, for example, the definition of the concept of digital witness (patent ES2587584, WO2017068222), in which I am immersed as part of the IoTest project team.
-As you can see, my last papers are about the definition of this novel concept, which is part of the topic IoT-Forensics.
+My last papers are about the definition of this novel concept, which is part of the topic IoT-Forensics.
 I am currently analyzing the possibilities of implantation of this technology in cellular networks.

 - PhD in Computer Science, University of Málaga, Spain (2015).